Our Mission

 Behavioral Health/Criminal Justice Certificate Program

 Implemented in April 2014, our certificate program is comprised of the Academy’s core curriculum.
-These eight classes teach foundational skills and are taught by seasoned professionals who are currently working at the top of their respective fields.
-To complete the certificate program, participants must complete all eight courses within a year of beginning the program.
+These nine classes teach foundational skills and are taught by seasoned professionals who are currently working at the top of their respective fields.
+To complete the certificate program, participants must complete all nine courses within a year of beginning the program.
 Some of these classes can be completed online.
 Browse through our Frequently Asked Questions for additional information.

 Electives and Panels